socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'default_locale' => 'en_US',

-This sets the default locale on your Nextcloud server, using ISO_639 language codes such as ``en`` for English, ``de`` for German, and ``fr`` for French, and ISO-3166 country codes such as ``GB``, ``US``, ``CA``, as defined in RFC 5646.
+This sets the default locale on your cyfrSpaces server, using ISO_639 language codes such as ``en`` for English, ``de`` for German, and ``fr`` for French, and ISO-3166 country codes such as ``GB``, ``US``, ``CA``, as defined in RFC 5646.
 It overrides automatic locale detection on public pages like